averageksp/RP-1-Checklists/README.md

 ## Credits

 - **KerbalChecklists** by [averageksp](https://github.com/averageksp).
-- Taken from [RurouniDonut's](https://github.com/RurouniDonut/KSP-RP1-Werner-Checklist-Config) mod and formatted it to work with KerbalChecklists.
+- Adapted from [RurouniDonut's](https://github.com/RurouniDonut/KSP-RP1-Werner-Checklist-Config) mod and formatted it to work with KerbalChecklists.

 ## License